• Skip to primary navigation

 Some Electrical Appliances Commonly Fitted in Bathrooms

-Here are is some specific information about electrical devices that are typically installed in bathrooms.
-It is important to ensure, even if the device meets all the requirements of the regulations, that it been approved for installation in a bathroom by the manufacturer.
+Here follows some specific information about electrical devices that are typically installed in bathrooms.
+It is important to ensure, even if the device meets all the requirements of the regulations, that it has been approved for installation in a bathroom by the manufacturer.

 Extractor Fans: These can be installed in zones 1 or 2 if they have the correct IP rating for moisture.
-If the extractor fan is on the lighting circuit, as in a bathroom which does not have a window, it should be able to be isolated separately by its own switch (fitted outside the zones).
+If the extractor fan is on the lighting circuit, which it commonly is in a bathroom it should have its own seperate isolation switch which should be fitted outside the bathroom.

 Lights Above Showers (or baths)